ng572/predicting-bike-sharing-pattern/README.md

 # predicting-bike-sharing-pattern
-For the Udacity Nanodegree, Deep Learning.
-Learning material.
-See Udacity's license information.
+Learning materials for the Udacity Nanodegree, Deep Learning.
+See their license information.

 I do not own all of the content in this repository.
 ```